-When we make parts classroom it helps me to feel like I'm actually
+When we make parts of the story in our classroom it helps me to feel like I'm actually there and that helps me with my writing.

 We love drama!
 My teacher brings round a pretend microphone.

 It gives me more information and then I know what I'm doing.